Why Do Orthopedic Surgeons Hate Podiatrists?

 Who is an Orthopedic Surgeon?

-Orthopedics is the medical specialty concerned with the diagnosis, treatment, rehabilitation, and prevention of injuries and disorders of the musculoskeletal system.
+Orthopedics is the medical speciality concerned with the diagnosis, treatment, rehabilitation, and prevention of injuries and disorders of the musculoskeletal system.

 An orthopedic surgeon is a Doctor of Medicine (MD) who has completed four years of medical school after graduating from college.